Brenda Cherry: Cornelius Gill

-Cornelius Gill was an 18-year-old African American high school student in Paris, Texas.
+Cornelius Gill was an 18-year-old African-American high-school student in Paris, Texas.
 On November 11, 2009, Gill was picking up pecans when he was approached by a Paris police officer who questioned him about a stolen car that had been found a few blocks away.
 Gill refused to be questioned and said a curse word.
 The officer arrested Gill and placed him in handcuffs behind his back.
 When another police car pulled up, Gill was lifted and body slammed face down onto the vehicle.
 Cherry witnessed a portion of the incident and she, along with Gill's mother, filed a complaint with the Paris Police Department.
 Cherry obtained the video of the incident.
 Gill was sentenced to 100 days in jail by Judge Chuck Superville.
-Although the video footage shows no evidence of such, the officer claimed Gill assaulted him while placing him in the patrol car.
+Although the video footage shows no evidence of such, the officer claimed that Gill assaulted him while he was placing him in the patrol car.
 Gill was charged with Assault of a Public Servant and Resisting Arrest.
 The complaint resulted in a suspension of the officer, but the suspension was lifted when the officer appealed.
 The case resulted in an outcry from civilians regarding police brutality and unnecessary force.

-According to the Huffington Post, Cherry stated that the ruling sends a message to local police that they can do whatever they want.
+According to the Huffington Post, Cherry stated that the ruling sent a message to local police that they could do whatever they wanted.
 "What's going to stop the officer from doing that again and again?
 It makes me fearful," she said.
 The dash cam video was released after Concerned Citizens for Racial Equality filed an open records request.
 "We're already in a bad situation here in Paris, and this just makes it worse," Cherry stated.

 Bobby Yates

-Bobby Yates was a 51-year-old African American man in Paris, Texas.
-Yates was paralyzed from the waist down due to a gunshot wound during a hunting accident approximately 20 years earlier.
+Bobby Yates was a 51-year-old African-American man in Paris, Texas, who was paralyzed from the waist down as the result of a gunshot wound during a hunting accident approximately 20 years earlier.
 His lower body was removed from his hips down due to an infection.
 On a late night in 2008, Yates made a 911 call to the local police stating that he had been beaten by a 16-year-old white female and two adult males who were at his home that refused to leave.
 When the police came, the female claimed that Yates had sexually assaulted her.
 The two males were with her the entire time.
 The police sided with the female, and Yates was later arrested and charged with sexual assault.
 Cherry along with her organization held protests and filed complaints on Yates' behalf.
-After 3 years of legal action, the sexual assault charge was dismissed.
+After three years of legal action, the sexual assault charge was dismissed.